The world continues to shrink. Customers are no longer only in your neighborhood; they can now be found halfway around

 Accounting for Customs

-One of the easiest details to overlook when shipping jewelry internationally are customs and their associated forms.
-Making an error on customs form is a quick way to have your customer’s order significantly delayed, if not returned altogether.
+One of the easiest details to overlook when shipping jewelry internationally is customs and their associated forms.
+Making an error on the customs form is a quick way to have your customer’s order significantly delayed, if not returned altogether.
 It is critical all relevant information is filled out completely and truthfully.
 There is no reason to risk your inventory and reputation by trying to save a few dollars illegally avoiding paying duties and taxes.

 Avoiding the Inevitable

 The longer you ship jewelry internationally, the higher your chances of an expensive piece of jewelry going missing or becoming damaged beyond repair.
 It is not a question of if you ever lose or damage a piece of jewelry, but when.

-Your business “all risk” jewelers mutual policy may provide some coverage, but only if the policy language does not have an exclusion for the shipping of inventory.
-Unfortunately, most insurance policies only provide coverage for inventory while on premises.
+Your business's “all-risk” jewelers mutual policy may provide some coverage, but only if the policy language does not have an exclusion for the shipping of inventory.
+Unfortunately, most insurance policies only provide coverage for inventory while on-premises.

 For businesses who commonly ship products, especially internationally, supplemental jewelry shipping insurance may be a wise investment.
 Global shipping coverage offered by companies such as Cabrella’s extends protection for events and causes of loss normally excluded on the typical insurance policy such as:

 - Natural disasters